-Once a report is received, a staff member will investigate the report to determine if the area meets the threshold for spray (a landing count of 7 per minute).
+Use the links below to report a mosquito issue in your area and request adulticide spray, request notification of spray, or request not to be sprayed.
+Once a report of a mosquito issue is received, a staff member will investigate the report to determine if the area meets the threshold for spray (a landing count of seven per minute).
 If the area meets the threshold, a truck will be routed to the area to begin spray operations.
 Spraying will then continue until it appears the outbreak is contained.
 The frequency of spraying depends on the overall number of areas that need spraying, the available manpower, and the severity of the outbreak.

 The mosquito fish (Gambusia affinis) are relocated to mosquito breeding sites to consume mosquito larvae.

-Roadside drainage ditches on Town-owned Right-of-Ways are maintained to remove standing water, thereby reducing the area suitable for mosquito breeding.
+Roadside drainage ditches on Town-owned right-of-ways are maintained by removing standing water, thereby reducing the area suitable for mosquito breeding.

 Clarke Mosquito Control products are used to manage adult mosquito populations.
-Ground spraying generally occurs between 6:00 PM - 12:00 AM.
+Ground spraying generally occurs between 6 p.m. and 12 a.m.
 As a precautionary measure, people and pets should go indoors when they see the mosquito sprayer coming.
-People with severe allergies should notify Public Works.
-Ground spraying is conducted on an as needed basis.
-This is determined by investigations conducted by division staff in response to service calls.
-If you have an outdoor fish pond or keep bees, contact the Public Works Department.
-To request a Mosquito Service Investigation please call 910-371-0148.
+People with severe allergies should notify Public Services.
+Ground spraying is conducted on an as-needed basis.
+This is determined by investigations conducted by Public Services staff in response to service calls.
+If you have an outdoor fish pond or keep bees, contact the Public Services Department.
+To request a Mosquito Service Investigation please call (910) 332-4652.

-For larval control the Town of Leland uses BTI Briquets that are based on the naturally occurring bactirum Bacillus thuringiensis, var. israelensis, Bti.
+For larval control, the Town of Leland uses BTI Briquets that are based on the naturally occurring bactirum Bacillus thuringiensis, var. israelensis, Bti.
 It is considered to be one of the most environmentally sensitive mosquito and blackfly larvicides used in mosquito control.
-It contains a sustained release formulation offering activity against mosquito larvae for thirty or more days.
+It contains a sustained release formulation offering activity against mosquito larvae for 30 days or more.
 The floating quality of the briquet provides for release of the active ingredient at the water's surface where it affects surface feeding larvae.
-As the briquet sinks slowly through the water column it is active on bottom feeding larvae as well.
+As the briquet sinks slowly through the water column, it is active on bottom feeding larvae as well.